wangerekaharun/StreamLocationSharing/README.md

 )
 ```

-To explan what the code above does:
+To explain what the code above does:

-1. Here, you're creating an attachement with the <code>location</code> key which you'll use later to retrieve this data.
-You're also passing the latitude and longitude from your location coordinates as extra data which you'll be retreiving later on.
+1. Here, you're creating an attachment with the <code>location</code> key which you'll use later to retrieve this data.
+You're also passing the latitude and longitude from your location coordinates as extra data which you'll be retrieving later on.
 2. You add your location attachment to your message on the <code>attachments</code> property.

-With that you can send your message with this custom attachement.
+With this, you can send your message with this custom attachment.

-Streams Android SDK renders preview for attachements like images and files.
-For custom attachements, you''ll override the <code>AttachmentViewFactory</code> class which has a method to create your custom view.
+Streams Android SDK renders preview for attachments like images and files.
+For custom attachments, you'll override the <code>AttachmentViewFactory</code> class which has a method to create your custom view.
 You'll be seeing how to do that in the next section.

 ## Adding A Map Preview